File information

 All of these hooks assist with synchronization and can streamline feature development.
 Mods can easily hook onto actions taken by the framework and capture any associated data in the process.
 Mod authors can easily discover what character is being recruited or dismissed and do something in response, or they can restart their mod automatically when MFF is restarted, before or after MFF.

-The front-end of all complimentary in-game systems can be disabled, resulting in a multi-follower framework base to use with your own fully-featured follower system.
-The framework also includes ownership factions for 512 characters and an AI package template used by each character stored within the framework.
+The front-end of all included in-game systems can be disabled, resulting in a multi-follower framework base to use with your own fully-featured follower system.
+The framework also includes ownership factions for 1024 characters and an AI package template used by each character stored within the framework.
 The source code is included within the .bsa file so you can easily unpack the whole system and learn how it works with the Creation Kit.

 - Compatibility -